-\eTech
+eTech

 eTech is a campus-wide initiative to enhance and support the delivery of online courses. eTech facilitates faculty development by emphasizing pedagogical foundations and technology integration in the design and delivery of quality, engaging courses. eTech can be accessed at http://etech.atu.edu.
-An instructor resource page http://www.atu.edu/etech/resources-teaching.php, offers resources to assist with online teaching.
-For non-technical issues, contact your department head concerning policies.

 eTech course developers work under the auspices of the university's approved Course Ownership Policy.
-A copy of the policy is included on pages 12-130 of the Faculty Handbook.
+A copy of the policy is included on pages 129-130 of the Faculty Handbook.